NCC-Computer-Club-Projects/NCC-Computer-Club-Website/contribution-guide.md

 If an upstream branch has not yet been set:

-1. Type `git remote -v` or `git remote --verbose` to display the full urls your local repository's remote branches.
+1. Type `git remote -v` or `git remote --verbose` to display the full URLs your local repository's remote branches.
 If you have not added any outside of the default origin branch (the repository you forked from), you should only see:

 ```
 origin  https://github.com/USERNAME/NCC_Computer_Club_Website_Fork.git (fetch)